adelphi-ed-tech/au-courses/content/design-lab.md

 - creativity of the lesson
 - alignment with standards
-- integration with maker and steam learning
+- integration with maker and STEAM learning
 - viability of the lesson in a classroom setting

 _Optionally add your lesson plan to your portfolio._